Degenerate-States/2D-ENGINE/README.md

 using point-input-tool and simply pasted as a memeber in assets.cpp as done with the player asset.

 ## Future Devlopment
-interactions between game objects is the next system that must be made. this will be done by having a .interaction() method on gameManager which calles .interaction() for game objects which implement that behavior. each game object will be passed whatever it needs to preform its itnereactions, hence this step wont be as uniform as the update and render steps

 going further, to implement many objects of the same type, managers must be put in place (ie bullet manager) which use object pooling and handel the interactions, update and render methods of the objects they manage.

-collision is somthing which could either be done through the interaction system, or through its own bespoke system using somthing like collision layers